DMV Records and Types of Information

 (d) A person whose vehicle or property has been involved in an accident reported to the department, or who suffered bodily injury or death in an accident reported to the department under Chapter 1 (commending with Section 16000) of Division 7 (Financial Responsibility Laws), or the person's authorized representative, employer, parent, or legal guardian.

 The Department may further restrict the release of any information from its files if it determines that, on the facts of the particular case, the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record.

-California Vehicle Code Division 6 requires DMV to collect personal information for the purposes of determining eligibility for the issuance of a driver license or identification cards to the citizens of California.
-Examples of information are true full name, age, sex, mailing address, residence address, and social security, which are defined as personal information under Civil Code section 1798.3 (a).
+California Vehicle Code, Division 6 (commencing at section 12500), requires DMV to collect personal information for the purposes of determining eligibility for the issuance of a driver license or identification cards.
+Examples of this information are true full name, date of birth, physical description, mailing address, residence address, and social security number.
 Failure to provide the information is cause for refusal to issue a driver license, or, in some cases cancellation or withdrawal of the driving privilege.